Ahh shit… You utter the first word of the day as a dying declaration.

 6. Don’t gamble on subject predictions.

 I know everyone is interested in these (yet get mad when subjects actually get leaked), but I don’t recommend paying too much attention to them.
 Use them for entertainment purposes because all subjects are fair game.
-Personally, I’d focus more on weak subjects instead of “likely” subjects.
+Personally, I’d focus more on areas where points are concentrated and subjects I’m weak at.

 Even if you’re desperately strapped for time, at least read some model answers for subjects you can’t get to.